Aadya178/UNICEF-Global-School-Dropouts/README.md

 >
 > Thus, the government authorities and related organizations should strive to educate children from different backgrounds alike.
 >
-> Since the model has an extremely high accuracy rate of more than 99%, it can be used to predict the total dropout rates in the future too.
+> Since the model has an extremely high accuracy rate of more than 99%, it can be used to predict the total dropout rates in the future too and thus assist in bringing them down.